-The musical legacy of John Hartford returns with The John Hartford Fiddle Tune Project: The Tour, a show consisting of the previously unheard compositions he left behind, performed by musicians from the Grammy-nominated album, The John Hartford Fiddle Tune Project Vol. 1.
+The musical legacy of John Hartford returns with The John Hartford Fiddle Tune Project: The Tour, a show consisting of the previously unheard compositions he left behind, performed by musicians from the Grammy-nominated album, The John Hartford Fiddle Tune Project Vol. 1, and participants in the upcoming Vol. 2.
+The show also includes loving interpretations of some of John's most adored classic songs.

 One of the most respected musicians in Nashville history, John Hartford is well known for his songwriting, having been honored with four career Grammy Awards, including two for his 1967 recording of “Gentle on My Mind.”
 Still, few knew of his passion and academic approach toward the study of fiddle music in the later years of his life.
 After Hartford’s death in 2001, his family discovered over two thousand original and unrecorded fiddle tunes that he had been keeping in file cabinets under his desk.
 In time, an expansive idea of a project honoring his passion for the instrument began to take shape – first as a book, then as an album.

-With decades of performance experience and reputations as stewards of tradition, Scroggins, Lynch Chowning, and Hurt bring this unexplored part of John Hartford’s legacy to life.
-Scroggins spent years working for the John Hartford Office helping to archive the last of John’s writing and as such became familiar with John’s work.
+With decades of performance experience and reputations as stewards of tradition, the John Hartford Fiddle Tune Project Vol. 1: The Tour brings this unexplored part of John Hartford’s legacy to life.
 Megan Lynch Chowning, who helped copy edit the accompanying fiddle tune book, is known for her expert knowledge of fiddle tunes and their histories much in the same way John was through his extensive note taking and interviews with masters.
-Though they never met, John surely would have been in awe of Adam Hurt who is one of the preeminent banjo players in the world.
-As both a banjo and fiddle player, John and Adam are connected by their deep passion for both preserving and innovating American traditional music.
+As an educator, Sharon has helped carry the torch of tradition through to future generations.
+As a performer she has worked for decades with many of John's musical contemporaries.
+She and these artists share John's ethos of collaborations grounded in tradition while celebrating new sounds and personal expression.
+As a writer, Rachel attempts to make sense of the world in a down to earth way.
+As both a banjo and fiddle player, John and Rachel are connected not only by the fact that Rachel lives in what used to be John’s guest house where she can watch the boats pass by the same Cumberland River that inspired much of John’s writing, but also by their deep passion for both preserving and innovating American traditional music.
 In that same paradoxical way, these three use their combined talent to present a show that is both fresh and familiar, historical and never before heard, and a way to relive the “Goodle Days.”

 © Copyright The John Hartford Fiddle Tune Project: The Tour